A dog’s drool is not a new thing.

-Answer: A dog’s drool is completely natural at times.
+A dog’s drool is utterly natural at times.
 Most of the time, it’s because they’ve spotted food.
-But some dog breeds are simply more prone to salivation than others.
+But some dog breeds are more prone to salivation than others.

 That was all about why my dog drools in the car.
-If you have read our whole segment, I hope you will find your answers.
+I hope you will find your answers after reading our segment.

 But lastly, one suggestion we give is that, unless you’re going to be driving for more than three or four hours, avoid giving them road snacks.